-Educational response involves measures taken by the University in response to a report of discrimination, harassment or sexual misconduct when formal resolution is not desired by the person who may have experienced the misconduct, when there is not enough information to proceed with a formal resolution process against a known Respondent, and/or where the Office of Civil Rights and Title IX Compliance deems it an appropriate response.
-Educational response is not used where the Office of Civil Rights and Title IX Compliance has determined that the University must proceed with an investigation.
+Educational response involves measures taken by the University in response to a report of discrimination, harassment or sexual misconduct when formal resolution is not desired by the person who may have experienced the misconduct, when there is not enough information to proceed with a formal resolution process against a known Respondent, and/or where NU-OCR deems it an appropriate response.
+Educational response is not used where NU-OCR has determined that the University must proceed with an investigation.
 (See Participation in Process, above)

-An educational response does not result in findings related to responsibility or in sanctions.
-An educational response does not preclude further steps, including formal resolution or alternative resolution, if a complaint is later made or additional information is received by the Office of Civil Rights and Title IX Compliance.
+An educational response is nondisciplinary and does not result in findings related to responsibility or in sanctions.
+An educational response does not preclude further steps, including formal resolution or alternative resolution, if a complaint is later made or additional information is received by NU-OCR.
 Educational response may include, but is not limited to:

-- An educational meeting with the subject of the report
+- An educational meeting with the subject of the report - Referral to another University office for response

-- Training for a group or unit

-- An advisory letter
+- Training for a group or unit - An advisory letter